What is an AntiPublic checker? | Blog - DorkPlus

 • Controversy & Ethics

-While antipublic checkers aren't directly harmful, they’re also used as a side tool to target victim that weren't exploited by attackers.
-This duality underscores a key truth: Tools aren’t inherently good or evil—it’s about intent.
-Ethical practitioners use them to prevent harm; threat actors use them to cause harm.
+Antipublic checkers aren’t inherently harmful, but they can be misused to target victims that attackers haven’t reached yet.
+Tools aren’t good or bad on their own — intent matters.
+Ethical practitioners use them to prevent harm; threat actors use them to cause it.

 The Bottom Line